Dialogue

 Fostering International Cooperation on Trade, Sustainable Agriculture, and Deforestation: The Importance of Smallholder Inclusion in Sustainable Agri-Food Chains

-Alongside COP30, TESS and the FACT Dialogue will host an event on the role of international cooperation on trade, sustainable agriculture, and deforestation in fostering inclusive, sustainable agri-food chains.
+Alongside COP30, TESS and the FACT Dialogue hosted an event on the role of international cooperation on trade, sustainable agriculture, and deforestation in fostering inclusive, sustainable agri-food chains.

-This event will convene government representatives, stakeholders, and experts from various regions to discuss pathways for international cooperation towards inclusive, sustainable agri-food chains.
-It will highlight examples of collaboration with government and non-government actors aimed at advancing the sustainable production, trade, and consumption of agricultural commodities (e.g., soy, beef, cocoa, coffee, timber, and oil palm) while ensuring small-holders are not left behind.
+This event convened government representatives, stakeholders, and experts from various regions to explore pathways for international trade cooperation on inclusive, sustainable agri-food chains.
+It highlighted examples of collaboration with government and non-government actors aimed at advancing the sustainable production, consumption, and trade of agricultural commodities (e.g., soy, beef, cocoa, coffee, timber, and oil palm) while ensuring small-holders are not left behind.

 Agenda